-\$52,619,000 at December 31, 2018 and 2017, respectively.
+Deferred Rent Receivable and Charges-Deferred rent receivable and charges consist of deferred rent, deferred leasing costs, deferred offering costs (Note 11) and other deferred costs.
+Deferred rent receivable is \$52,366,000 and \$52,619,000 at December 31, 2018 and 2017, respectively.
 Deferred leasing costs, which represent lease commissions and other direct costs associated with the acquisition of tenants, are capitalized and amortized on a straight-line basis over the terms of the related leases.
 Deferred leasing costs of \$51,152,000 and \$52,414,000 are presented net of accumulated amortization of \$23,910,000 and \$23,807,000 at December 31, 2018 and 2017, respectively.
 Deferred offering costs represent direct costs incurred in connection with our offering of Series A Preferred Units (as defined in Note 11), excluding costs specifically identifiable to a closing, such as commissions, dealer-manager fees, and other offering fees and expenses.
 For a specific issuance of Series A Preferred Units, issuance specific offering costs are recorded as a reduction of proceeds raised on the issuance date.
 Offering costs incurred but not directly related to a specifically identifiable closing are deferred.
-Deferred offering costs are first allocated to each issuance on a pro-rata basis equal to the ratio of Series A Preferred Units issuance in an issuance to the maximum number of Series A Preferred Units that are expected to be issued.
-Then, the issuance specific offering costs and the deferred offering costs allocated to such issuance are further allocated to the Series A Preferred Stock (as defined in Note 11) and Series A Preferred Warrants (as defined in Note 11) issued in such issuance based on the relative fair value of the instruments on the date of issuance.
-The deferred offering costs allocated to the Series A Preferred Warrants are reductions to temporary equity and permanent equity, respectively.
-Deferred offering costs of \$4,213,000 and \$3,401,000 related to our offering of Series A Preferred Units are included in deferred rent receivable and charges at December 31, 2018 and 2017, respectively.
-Other deferred costs are \$409,000 and \$121,000 at December 31, 2018 and 2017, respectively.
+Deferred offering costs are first allocated to each issuance on a pro-rata basis equal to the ratio of Series A Preferred Units issued in an issuance to the maximum number of Series A Preferred Units that are expected to be issuance.
+Then, the issuance specific offering costs and the deferred offering costs allocated to such issuance based on the relative fair value of the instruments on the date of issuance.
+The deferred offering costs allocated to the Series A Preferred Stock and Series A Preferred Warrants (as defined in Note 11) issued in such issuance based on the relative fair value of the instruments on the date of issuance.
+The deferred offering costs allocated to the Series A Preferred Stock and Series A Preferred Stock and Series A Preferred Stock and Series A Preferred Units are included in deferred rent rece